apache/fluo/docs/installation.md

 ------------------------

-Before you can install Fluo, you will need to obtain a distribution tarball that works for your enviroment.
+Before you can install Fluo, you will need to obtain a distribution tarball that works for your environment.
 Fluo distributions are built for specific releases of Hadoop and Accumulo.
 If you are using Accumulo 1.6.1 and Hadoop 2.3.0, you can download the [latest release][release].
 If you need a release for a different environment or one built from the master branch, follow these steps: